ranjankumar03/100-days-of-code/log.md

 **Thoughts**: The process is slow but if I rush, I won't learn things as well and it will hurt me in the future. #SlowandSteady

+### Day 13: February 18th, 2017

+**Today's Progress**: Coded for 120 minutes.
+Feeling great!
+Finished book 1 in the YDKJS series and started reading the second.
+Also, began reading Medium article on Pure CSS images.
+Super stoked to finish it later!

+**Thoughts**: Thinking that I will try to make JavaScript the first language I learn (and learn it well).
+I've heard that's one of the best things to do- learn your first language well and learn the fundamentals well so that's what I plan to do.